 Many successful people within the ECS, Bronx Excellence, and Stamford Excellence family have credited one or more mentors who made an immense difference in helping them succeed in their formative years.
 If you’re not mentoring someone, please consider making it apart of your legacy today.

-BCSE and SCSE need professional adults who can go the extra mile for our scholars, using their industry connections, college experience, and personal stories as a rudder for scholars asking for guidance, leadership and advice.
+Our Bronx and Stamford locations need professional adults who can go the extra mile for our scholars, using their industry connections, college experience, and personal stories as a rudder for scholars asking for guidance, leadership and advice.

 What is a mentor?